LoubiTek/TestDevApp/README.md

 Processing 3 | 2D Game Learn <br/>
 Official processing site: https://processing.org/

+This project was to create for my own learning. <br/>
+Not having yet learned the use of PVector, Class or Object. <br/>
+I wanted above all to put my skills into practice without these concepts. <br/>
+It is very likely that the code has errors! <br/>

 How to compile:
 - Click on clone and download then download zip.
 - Cut / paste on desktop